ajferrara/Telling-Stories-with-Data/final_project_Aferrara.md

 person that uses herbs in their cooking, but could learn more. \
 Person that usually buys dried herbs, but wants to learn about fresh herbs.

+## Outline
+Story arc, etc.

+## Sketches

+## Data
+A couple of paragraphs that document the data and how it will be used

+## Method and Medium
+A few paragraphs documenting how the project will be completed.
+Platform for the final project identified.

 [Back to Main Page](https://ajferrara.github.io/Telling.Stories.with.Data/)